omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 nedPackageName`, etc. are defined only for certain wizard dialogs.
 A full list of variables is provided in the Appendix.

 ==== Generating multiple files

 By default templates are processed and copied with the same name (chopping the `.ftl` extension), but it is possible to redirect the output of the template to a different file using the `<@setoutput path=.../>` macro.
 The filename can contain slashes too, i.e. one can write files in a different folder.
 If the folder does not exist, it will be created.
+An example:

+  <@setoutput path=targetFileName/>

 If filename is empty, the directive restores output to the original file name (the template's name).
 This also works if a folder name is given and only the file name is missing